 What are the key differences between a band 6 and 7 job?

-You are a team leader, so there will be a lot more of people management and responsibilities that come with that.
-You still answer to someone else, but ultimately it will come back on to you.
-You will have to engage discussions and build relationships with people that would previously be a bit daunting (outpatient managers, orthopaedic leads / consultants…).
-The amount of support provided reduced, but your presence within the department will be much increased!
-Much like a student vs band 5, or band 5 vs band 6, the primary difference is scope of practice – but it is useful to mention these more specific responsibilities; leadership, research, audit, quality improvement, financial support, specialised assessment and treatment skills, imaging recognition and post graduate training.
+You are a team leader, so there will be more people management and responsibilities that come with that.
+You still answer to someone else, but ultimately many day to day decisions will fall to you.
+You will have to engage discussions and build relationships with people that previously may have been a bit daunting (outpatient managers, orthopaedic leads / consultants / GP’s...).
+The amount of support provided is reduced, and your presence within the department will be much increased.
+Much like a student vs band 5, or band 5 vs band 6, the primary difference is scope of practice – but it is useful to mention a few more specific responsibilities; leadership, research, audit, quality improvement, financial support, specialised assessment and treatment skills, imaging recognition, key performance indicators and post graduate training.

 Do I see mainly complex patients?